wanqing1/ThriftStoreApp/README.md

 will be more convenient and their items could be seen by more people on the internet.
 Therefore, I am interested in working on this project.

+### User Stories
+- As a user, I want to be able to add my "almost new" sweater into the thrift store.
+- As a user, I want to be able to browse what the thrift store is selling right now.
+- As a user, I want to be able to view the details of a clothing.
+- As a user, I want to be able to view the items I have purchased in the thrift store.